Ksushis/getting-and-cleaning-data-course-project/Codebook.md

 An identifier of the subject who carried out the experiment, a factor with integer numbers between 1 and 30 (inclusive) for levels.

-### Variables 3-68 - mean or std of corresponding measurement for each activity and subject
+### Variables 3-68 - average of the mean or std of corresponding measurement for each activity and subject

-Mean scheme:
+Variable name scheme:

-1. Each measurement name starts with domain denomination (t for time, f for frequency).
+1. Each variable name starts with domain denomination (t for time, f for frequency).

 2. There were 2 types of signals recorded, one from accelerator, the other from gyroscope.
-The Acceleration signal was further borken down into BodyAcceleration and GravityAcceleration parts.
-The names have Gyro for gyroscope.Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccelerationJerk-XYZ and tBodyGyroJerk-XYZ).
+The Acceleration signal was further broken down into BodyAcceleration and GravityAcceleration parts.
+The names have Gyro for gyroscope.
+Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccelerationJerk-XYZ and tBodyGyroJerk-XYZ).
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccelerationMagnitude, tGravityAccelerationMagnitude, tBodyAccelerationJerkMagnitude, tBodyGyroMagnitude, tBodyGyroJerkMagnitude).

 3. The name contains the type of statistics applied (mean or std)